 Paint the wood with Aqua.
 You will need several coats.
 Set aside to dry.

 Cut out shapes from your paper.

 Start laying out the shapes on the mirror to figure out your design.
 I also used my favorite scallop punch to create some shapes.

 Mod Podge the shapes to the mirror and let them dry for about 15 – 20 minutes.

 Add a top coat of Sparkle Mod Podge so that your mirror really blings.

 Add buttons with craft glue.
 Let the whole thing dry before replacing the parts.

 A brand new diva mirror – what a fun dollar store craft!
 You can hang in a little girl’s room, if you want.
 A revamped mirror like this would be great for a bathroom as well.

-For more amazing dollar store crafts, visit my friend Heather at Dollar Store Crafts.
-Warning though: you’ll be lost for hours – it’s that good.
+For more amazing budget ideas, visit our Dollar Store Crafts.
+Warning though: you’ll be lost for hours!